-Schedule: The resource scheduling capabilities of
+Schedule: The resource scheduling capabilities of jxProject

-which are explained in this section.
+are explained in this section.
 All of the scheduling of

 calendars and resources is done using “rules”.
 The